What is Deadstock?

-If your dead stock consists of several items coming under a common category of products like mobile cover, charger, etc., then you can easily bundle these and create an interesting combination and put a good price for it.
+If your deadstock consists of several items coming under a common category of products like mobile covers, chargers, etc. then you can easily bundle these and create an interesting combination and put a good price on it.

 7. Offer free shipping

-Free shipping for product drives in many more people to buy.
+Free shipping for the product drives in many more people to buy.

-Apart from these methods, you can list the slow moving inventory at marketplaces, at price comparison websites, etc.
+Apart from these methods, you can list the slow-moving inventory at marketplaces, price comparison websites, etc.

 Most importantly – prevention is better than cure.
-Knowing how your inventory flows will lead to a significant drop in the amount of dead-stock you carry at any point of time.
-Plan your inventory better using a good inventory management software like Primaseller.
+Knowing how your inventory flows will lead to a significant drop in the amount of deadstock you carry at any point in time.
+Plan your inventory better using good inventory management software.

 Primaseller looks to engage and educate retailers with credible and useful content through this blog.